Unified first law and some general prescription: a redefinition of surface gravity: Introduction

-On the contrary, the situation is totally different for universe bounded by the event horizon (which exists only in accelerating phase of the expansion).
-Wang $et$ $al$ \cite{Wang1} showed that universe bounded by apparent horizon is a perfect thermodynamical system as both 1st and 2nd law of thermodynamics hold for perfect fluid with constant equation of state and holographic dark energy models.
-However, according to them both the thermodynamical laws failed to satisfy on the event horizon.
-Then assuming first law, Mazumdar $et$ $al$ \cite{Mazumdar1,Mazumdar2,Mazumdar3} were able to satisfy second law of thermodynamics on the event horizon with some realistic restrictions.
-In analogy with apparent horizon, the entropy and temperature at the event horizon were chosen as $S_E= \frac{\pi R^2 _E}{G}$ and $T_E= \frac{1}{2\pi R_E}$.
-Later, it was found \cite{Chakraborty1,Saha1} that the temperature taken on the event horizon ($i. e.~~T_E= \frac{1}{2\pi R_E}$) is not correct and taking the corrected form ($i. e.~~T^{(m)} _E= \frac{R_E}{2\pi R^2 _A}$) the thermodynamics on the event horizon has been studied.
-It has been shown \cite{Chakraborty2} that for the following two choices
+On the contrary, the situation is totally different for a universe bounded by the event horizon (which exists only in an accelerating phase of the expansion).
+Wang et al. \cite{Wang1} showed that a universe bounded by an apparent horizon is a perfect thermodynamical system as both first and second law of thermodynamics hold for a perfect fluid with constant equation of state and holographic dark energy models.
+However, according to them both thermodynamical laws failed to be satisfied on the event horizon.
+Then assuming the first law, Mazumdar and Chakraborty \cite{Mazumdar1,Mazumdar2,Mazumdar3} were able to satisfy the second law of thermodynamics on the event horizon with some realistic restrictions.
+In analogy with the apparent horizon, the entropy and temperature at the event horizon were chosen as $S_E= \frac{\pi R^2 _E}{G}$ and $T_E= \frac{1}{2\pi R_E}$.
+Later, it was found \cite{Chakraborty1,Saha1} that the temperature taken on the event horizon (i. e. \(T_E= \frac{1}{2\pi R_E}\)) is not correct and taking the corrected form (i. e. \(T^{(m)} _E= \frac{R_E}{2\pi R^2 _A}\)) the thermodynamics on the event horizon has been studied.
+It has been shown \cite{Chakraborty2} that for the two choices

-both the thermodynamical laws are satisfied on the event horizon.
-Also for infinitesimal thermal fluctuation, there is a logarithmic correction to the Bekenstein entropy in the 2nd choice \cite{Chakraborty2}.
+both thermodynamical laws are satisfied on the event horizon.
+Also for infinitesimal thermal fluctuation, there is a logarithmic correction to the Bekenstein entropy in the second choice \cite{Chakraborty2}.
+However, there are no other motivations and proof for the above two choices in Eq. \eqref{eq1}.